-The Semaphore Street Fair is organised by the Semaphore Mainstreet Association and began in 1994 as an event at the end of a bike race in Semaphore.
-Street traders would spill out on to the footpath to greet race goers and provide fun and entertainment for those who came down to watch the end of the bike race.
-Over the years the event progressed as more and more traders became involved, even after the bike race was no longer staged.
+The Semaphore Street Fair began in 1994 as an event at the end of a bike race in Semaphore.
+Street traders would spill out on to the footpath to greet racegoers and provide fun and entertainment for those who came down to watch the end of the bike race.
+The Semaphore Mainstreet Association (SMA) was formed to oversee the event, and over the years more and more traders became involved, even after the bike race ceased.

-Once a year, event goers know they can attend the Semaphore Street Fair for some much needed fun and entertainment in a relaxing family friendly environment.
-There is lots to do that’s free, loads of stalls with interesting and handmade products ideal for Christmas presents and lots to do and see.
+Once a year, event-goers know they can attend the Semaphore Street Fair for some much-needed fun and entertainment in a relaxing family-friendly environment.
+There are lots of things to do that are free, loads of stalls with interesting and handmade products ideal for Christmas presents and lots to do and see.